franciscovillaescusa/Pylians/README.md

 #### Density field

-Example on how to compute the density field of CDM from a Gadget snapshot
+Example on how to compute the density field of CDM from a Gadget snapshot using the cloud-in-cell (CIC) mass assignment scheme

 ```python
 import MAS_library as MASL